plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 > —[Emacs manual: Search-based Fontification](https://www.gnu.org/software/emacs/manual/html_node/elisp/Search_002dbased-Fontification.html)

-Never mind that last line; we’re going to do exactly what it says not to :-p
+Never mind that last line; we’re going to do exactly that.

 We can use a function as the pre-form that will give the position of the next line that ends with `)`.
 For this to work, we also need to set `font-lock-multiline` to `t`.